🚀 Best-in-class Voice AI!

 What's the best wake word library for Flutter?

-The best wake word library for Flutter depends on your app's needs, but porcupine_flutter is a popular choice for its accurate, offline, and privacy-friendly detection, support for custom keywords, and easy Flutter integration.
+The best wake word library for Flutter depends on your app's needs, but porcupine_flutter is a popular choice for its accurate, offline, and privacy-friendly detection, support for custom keywords, cross-platform compatibility, and easy Flutter integration.
+Unlike many alternatives, Porcupine is actively maintained and optimized for production mobile apps.